Luis AparicioLuis Ernesto Aparicio

 In 1959, “Little Louie” propelled the White Sox to the World Series with stellar regular season numbers, scoring 98 runs while stealing 56 bases – finishing second that year in AL MVP voting.
 Although his team lost to the Los Angeles Dodgers in the Fall Classic, Aparicio batted .308 with eight hits.

-Aparicio led AL shortstops in fielding percentage from 1959-66 and racked up nine Gold Glove Awards over the span of his career.
+Aparicio led AL shortstops in fielding percentage each year from 1959-66 and racked up nine Gold Glove Awards over the span of his career.

 "He's the best I've ever seen,” former White Sox owner and future Hall of Famer Bill Veeck said in 1959.
 “He makes plays which I know can't possibly be made, yet he makes them almost every day.”